It hurt to admit: the home-brewed coffee sitting before me was less appealing than a cold shower on a winter’s day.

 Not a typical realization coming from a lifelong coffee fanatic, but I’d just spent the previous day indulging in the best coffee of my life.

-Each year in July the Rocks Aroma Festival is hosted at The Rocks; a harbor-side neighbourhood in the center of Sydney CBD, Australia.
+Each year in July the Rocks Aroma Festival is hosted at The Rocks; a harbour-side neighbourhood in the center of Sydney CBD, Australia.
 It’s here where coffee aficionados swarm en masse to celebrate the finest beverage ever created: coffee.

 Drop into one of many coffee brewing and tasting workshops held throughout the month leading up to the festival, or simply turn up on Sunday; the main day of the festival.
 Either way; prepare to get more caffeinated than you’ve even been in your life.